OCISRAEL/oci-foundations-lab/README.md

     ```
     ls -lth
     ```

-10. Run the following SSH command with the private IP address of your instance to connect:
+10. update file permission:
     ```
+    chmod 400 <private_key_file>
+    ```

+11. Run the following SSH command with the private IP address of your instance to connect:
+    ```
     ssh -i <ssh-private-key> opc@<vm-private-ip>
     ```

-11. You should now be connected to your VM
+12. You should now be connected to your VM

     ![drawing](./SS/cloud_shell/6.png)

-12. 💡 You can minimize Cloud Shell and restore it whenever you need it again
+13. 💡 You can minimize Cloud Shell and restore it whenever you need it again

 ## STEP 5 : Create a Block Volume
 ### Objective: Create a block volume and attach it to the compute instance.